 Make more vertical rips like this.

 The girly look is totally gone – what to do with the pink button?.
+Replace the jeans button to a rugged one.

 This involves making a separate cuff or a self cuff with the hem turned to the front and stitched in place.